mwiseca/Cpp-syntax/README.md

 It is best used in a terminal emulator that splits the screen.
 Run the program in one screen build a simple program in the other.
-It can be used to check syntax or copy and paste code to the other side. this is best used to help learn C++ syntax.
+It can be used to check syntax or copy and paste code to the other side. this is best used to help learn C-C++ syntax.
 Its not  ment to enhance productivity.